 Recode was an invaluable asset in the campaign for legalizing graywater reuse.
 Recode ably coordinated the many groups working on this bill and brought the voice of the grassroots to the legislative table.
 Recode’s efforts to remove regulatory barriers to sustainability is incredibly important work.

-Molly began working with Recode in 2010 to determine how to legalize a portable composting toilet business in Oregon so people could be experience ecological sanitation first hand.
+Molly began working with Recode in 2010 to determine how to legalize a portable composting toilet business in Oregon so people could experience ecological sanitation first hand.
 She is a designer, researcher, and illustrator seeking to help others understand the science of waste treatment processes to help them make better decisions.
 Molly has created visual explanations for organizations including Beacon Food Forest, People’s Food Coop, Public Laboratory, Medical Reserve Corp, and USA Today.
 Molly’s work has been featured in MIT’s Design Issues, CDC, Smith magazine, and Sustainability Review.
 Molly has given talks at the Living Future Conference, Tiny House Conference, Oregon Onsite Wastewater Association and the Public Interest Environmental Law Conference.

 Chair of the Board of Directors